+Infrastructure 20 years

+Improvements other than buildings 20 years

-Infrastructure 20 years Recreational facilities 30 years
+Recreational facilities 30 years

 d.
 Budgets

 Budgets are prepared and adopted after public hearings for the governmental funds, pursuant to Chapter 190, Florida Statutes.
 The District utilizes the same basis of accounting for budgets as it does for revenues and expenditures in its various funds.
 The legal level of budgetary control is at the fund level.
 All budgeted appropriations lapse at year end.
 Formal budgets are adopted for the general and debt service funds.